rlorimier/book-club2/README.md

 # BOOK CLUB 2

 For my Project Portifolio #4 on Code Institute's Diploma in Software Developement course I have created a blog, called Book Club.

-The blog is used to post reviews about books.
+The website is used to post reviews about books.
+It has a simple interface, which makes it easy to be used by all users.
+The background image is a library bookself and it matches nicely with the website colors - black for navbar and footer and yellow for header and 'Read more' buttons.

 All users can read the preview of the reviews on the main page and then be redirected to another page with the full review clicking on the 'Read more' button.
 If the user is registered and currently logged in, he can have access to leave a comment or like/dislike a post.

-This is my second time submiting my PP4.
-The first attempt was failed because the deployment on Heroku was not done correctly, causing the live link to crash.
-With this new project I was able to fix some past issues and improve a few small things that did not look right or that was not working properly on the first time.
+Admins have the option of creating a new blog post, as well as edit and delete existing posts on the website.

 You can check the blog page clicking [HERE](https://book-club2.herokuapp.com/)

 ![HOME-PHOTO](media/images/all-devices-black.png)